Random Popular Matchings with Incomplete Preference Lists: Complete Preference Lists Setting

 This auxiliary graph has properties closely related to the top-choice graph.
-Mahdian then proved that if $\alpha > \alpha_* \approx 1.42$, then $G(m,h,n)$ contains a complex component with low probability for a range of values of $h$, and used those properties to conclude that the top-choice graph also contains a complex component with low probability, thus a popular matching exists with high probability.
+Mahdian \cite{mahdian} then proved that if $\alpha > \alpha_* \approx 1.42$, then $G(m,h,n)$ contains a complex component with low probability for any integer $h \in [e^{-1/\alpha}m-m^{2/3}, e^{-1/\alpha}m+m^{2/3}]$, and used those properties to conclude that the top-choice graph also contains a complex component with low probability, hence a popular matching exists with high probability.

 \begin{theorem} \cite{mahdian} In a random instance with strict and complete preference lists, if $\alpha > \alpha_*$, where $\alpha_* \approx 1.42$ is the solution of the equation $x^2e^{-1/x} = 1$, then a popular matching exists with probability $1-o(1)$. \end{theorem}